The SCBP doula program

 SCBP doula training

 SCBP doulas have attended DONA (Doulas of North America) approved birth training taught by our doula program coordinator, Jalana Grant.
 DONA is recognized internationally as the oldest and largest doula association whose founders are responsible for the first doula studies.
 Information about doulas and the results of the studies can be found in the DONA Birth Doula Position Paper.
-Information about locating DONA Approved Birth Doula Training or about Douglas College doula trainings is available on the DONA website.
+Information about locating DONA Approved Birth Doula Training is available on the DONA website.

 The SCBP doula coordinator